text here. Few sentances.PROS

 More than 220 reviewers give The Honest Kitchen Embark an overall of 4.3 out of 5 stars.
 Several say it turned their dogs' poor health around.
 However, a few say their dogs didn't like it or it didn't agree with them.

-Review: The Honest Kitchen Embark: Grain Free Turkey Dog Food, Contributors to Amazon.com, As of July 2016
+The Honest Kitchen Embark Dehydrated Dog Food, Contributors to Chewy.com, As of July 2016

 The Honest Kitchen Embark gets more than 140 reviews at Chewy.com, and terrific satisfaction overall.
 It earns a 4.6-star rating, with 93 percent offering it a recommendation.